-You can dry sugar flowers slowly and naturally at room temperature which can take several days, especially the larger flowers that are built in layers, each layer needing to be dried before adding the next one.
-However, if you are like me and always short of time, it’s worth using appliances that you may have around your house to cut the time down considerably.
+You can dry sugar flowers slowly and naturally at room temperature, taking several days, especially the larger flowers’ built-in layers.
+Each layer needs to be dried before adding the next one.
+However, if you are like me and always short of time, it’s worth using appliances you may have around your house to cut the time down considerably.

-If you haven’t got time to wait until the gum paste flowers dry naturally you can speed things up by using a lamp, a hairdryer, an oven or invest in a dehydrator, all of which cut down the drying time considerably.
-But, whichever way you choose you should know why care must be taken, so they look perfect when they are dried.
+If you haven’t got time to wait until the gum paste flowers dry naturally, you can speed things up using a lamp, a hairdryer, an oven, or invest in a dehydrator, all of which cut down the drying time considerably.
+But, whichever way you choose, you should know why care must be taken, so they look perfect when dried.

 How long does it take for Sugar Gum Paste Flowers to dry?

 It will depend on how thick or how thin your flowers are.
-Naturally, the thinner ones will dry faster, and they will be hard to the touch within a few hours.
+Naturally, the thinner ones will dry faster and be hard to touch within a few hours.

-However, they will not be properly dry and will break if they are touched or if they are vibrated during transportation.
-Depending on how thick the parts or the whole flowers are, it can take between 48 hours and a week to dry right through.
-If you are making flowers for a special occasion cake, it is advisable to make them well ahead of the time you need them, leave them out to air dry, in a safe place, away from the chance of anyone touching them.
+However, they will not be properly dry and break if touched or vibrated during transportation.
+Depending on how thick the parts or the whole flowers are, it can take 48 hours to a week to dry right through.
+If you are making flowers for a special occasion cake, it is advisable to make them well ahead of the time you need them; leave them out to air dry, in a safe place, away from anyone touching them.

-I say that because anyone who sees sugar flowers, especially for the first time, usually has the urge to touch them and if they are very fresh, they will immediately break.
-Guests at weddings are the usual culprits, and this practice has to lead to some disappointed brides having ruined cake decorations, so it is best to make sure they are totally dry before you put them on a cake.
+I say that because anyone who sees sugar flowers, especially for the first time, has the urge to touch them, and if they are very fresh, they will immediately break.
+Guests at weddings are the usual culprits, and this practice has led to some disappointed brides having ruined cake decorations, so it is best to make sure they are totally dry before you put them on a cake.

 If you make other decorations from gum paste for your cake, e.g., a cake topper, then those should be made well ahead of time because they will take much longer to dry right through.
-If you don’t have the time to allow, the more complex type of decoration to dry then perhaps you should consider using one bought from a cake decoration supplier.
+If you don’t have the time to allow the more complex type of decoration to dry, you might consider using one from a cake decoration supplier.